mk17250/CE888/README.md

 # MatPlot is then used to visualise some random images which quickly highlighted that they are in the wrong colour format.
 This is not essential but I have left these on the script to demonstrate my progression with the task

-# The images are then loaded again, first specifying some augmentation using the ImageDataGenerator and importing them with flow from my directory, importing the images, spliting them into a test/validation set, and augmenting the training set silmaltaneously.
+# The images are then loaded again using tensorflow, first specifying some augmentation using the ImageDataGenerator and importing them with flow from my directory, importing the images, spliting them into a test/validation set, and augmenting the training set silmaltaneously.

 # Another version of this of this is explored later in the script but is commented out.